BioPhoton/ngRe/README.md

 **Needs:**
 As we know exactly when changes happen we can trigger change detection manually.
 Knowing the advantages of subscriptions over the template and lifecycle hooks the solution should be similar to `async` pipe.

 One more downside here.
-If we use the `as` template syntax and have multiple observable presents in the same div we run unto some annoying situation:
+If we use the `as` template syntax and have multiple observable presents in the same div we run into some annoying situation where we have to nest multiple divs to have a context per bound vairable.

 ---